-Structural biology of macromolecular complexes involved in RNA metabolism
+Structural biology of macromolecular complexes involved in RNA metabolism and transcriptional silencing

 McCaughan, U.M., Jayachandran, U., Shchepachev, V., Chen, Z.A., Rappsilber, J., Tollervey, D., and Cook, A.G.
 (2016).
 Pre-40S ribosome biogenesis factor Tsr1 is an inactive structural mimic of translational GTPases.
 Nat Commun 7, 11789.

 Jayachandran, U., Grey, H., and Cook, A.G.
 (2016).
 Nuclear factor 90 uses an ADAR2-like binding mode to recognize specific bases in dsRNA.
 Nucleic Acids Res 44, 1924-1936.